jneumeier/CommandLineChess/readme.txt

 - display captured pieces
 - Title screen with main menu before starting the game
 - Option to display the main menu at any time
+- Undo
+- Ascii Art-style chessboard (will be much larger on the screen)
+- Ability to load/save .pgn files
 - more stuff later!!!